DIY pest control products next to a professional treatment truck in a Boise driveway

 Key Takeaways

-Here's the short version.
+Short version.
 DIY pest control handles minor invaders and basic prevention just fine.
-For an established population (the kind we see in Boise kitchens every spring and in Meridian garages every fall), professional treatment finishes the job faster and usually for less total money.
-As of May 2026, our $49 initial visit plus $119 quarterly maintenance still beats the annual DIY budget most Treasure Valley homeowners end up spending after a few failed sprays.
+For an established Boise infestation (the kind we see in July kitchens and August garages), professional treatment finishes the job faster and usually for less total money.

 Yes, we sell pest control.
-We also see the result of three months of DIY before a homeowner finally calls.
-We'll give you the real comparison on effectiveness, cost, time, safety, and long-term results.
-We'll also tell you when to skip the call and just seal a crack.
+We also walk into Meridian kitchens where the homeowner tried three months of DIY before giving up.
+We will give you the real comparison on effectiveness, cost, time, safety, and long-term results.
+We will also tell you when to skip the call and just seal a crack.

 When Does DIY Pest Control Actually Work?